Delta3-Studio/Backdash/docfx/docs/developer_guide.md

 the game.
 For example, a fighting game requires pixel-perfect accuracy, excellent timing, and extremely tightly controlled joystick motions.
 For this type of game, any frame delay larger than 1 can be noticed by most intermediate players, and expert players may even notice a single frame of delay.
-On the other hand, board games or puzzle games which do not have very strict timing requirements may get away with setting the frame latency as high as 4 or 5 before users begin to notice.
+On the other hand, board games or puzzle games that do not have very strict timing requirements may get away with setting the frame latency as high as 4 or 5 before users begin to notice.

 Another reason to set the frame delay high is to eliminate the glitching that can occur during a rollback.
 The longer the rollback, the more likely the user is to notice the discontinuities caused by temporarily executing the incorrect prediction frames.
 For example, suppose your game has a feature where the entire screen will flash for exactly 2 frames immediately after the user presses a button.
-Suppose further that you've chosen a value of 1 for the frame latency and the time to transmit a packet is 4 frames.
+Suppose further that you've chosen a value of 1 for the frame latency, and the time to transmit a packet is 4 frames.
 In this case, a rollback is likely to be around 3 frames (4 – 1 = 3).
 If the flash occurs on the first frame of the rollback, your 2-second flash will be entirely consumed by the rollback, and the remote player will never get to see it!
 In this case, you're better off either specifying a higher frame latency value